Best La Mancha 4/4 Size Classical Guitars 2026

 - • Savarez Cantiga strings are decent, but experienced players may want to upgrade

-- • Mahogany back and sides can limit the guitar's overall projection compared to rosewood
+- • Mahogany back and sides, while pleasant, lack the projection of rosewood or maple.

-- • Toona Kalantas neck with carbon rods ensures excellent stability and playability.
+- • Toona Kalantas neck with carbon reinforcement ensures excellent stability and playability.

-- • Mahogany back and sides can limit projection compared to rosewood alternatives.
+- • Mahogany back and sides, while pleasing, limit the overall projection compared to rosewood.

 La Mancha Perla Ambar SM-N